Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 • Poor graft survival rate

-Remember that scabs serve as a natural bandage, protecting your scalp’s micro-wounds while they heal.
-Your patience during this phase directly impacts your long-term results.
-If the itching becomes unbearable, contact your surgeon’s office – they often have specific protocols for managing severe post-operative discomfort.
+The bottom line: Your patience during this phase directly impacts your long-term results.
+If the itching becomes unbearable, contact your surgeon's office -- they often have specific protocols for managing severe post-operative discomfort.

 When to remove scabs after hair transplant treatment

 You can remove hair transplant scabs after 7 days to 10 days following the procedure, but only using the specific techniques recommended by your surgeon (or having the surgeon do it for you).
-This timing allows the transplanted hair follicles to secure themselves properly in their new location.
+This timing allows the transplanted hair follicles to secure themselves properly.

-The process after a hair transplant requires patience.
-Many patients ask about microneedling after hair transplant procedures, but it’s essential to wait until your surgeon gives you the green light for any additional treatments.
+Important note: The process after a hair transplant requires patience.
+Many patients ask about microneedling after hair transplant procedures, but it's essential to wait until your surgeon gives you the green light for any additional treatments.

 How to remove scabs after hair transplant surgery

-1. Start with softening the scabs:
+1 Start with Softening the Scabs

 • Use lukewarm water to gently moisturize your hair